Digital workflow page

 Verified purchaseFree preview before checkoutDigital file / photo code / print-ready

-• Answers the direct process question for digital output
+• Answers the direct process question before checkout

 • Separates digital, print, and code-related routes